-However, the price impacts from late rebidding cannot be considered as an efficient price signal for investment because they can have the effect of precluding the occurrence of a competitive demand or supply side response in the short term.
-Despite the high market prices, investment in new fast-response plant or demand-side activities are not likely to be economic, as they would not be able to react to the short timeframes involved and respond to the short term prices created through late rebidding.
+However, the price impacts from late rebidding cannot be considered as an efficient price signal for investment if prices are distorted by participants deliberately withholding information from the market.
+Furthermore, they can have the effect of precluding the occurrence of a competitive demand or supply side response in the short term.
+Despite the high market prices, investment in new fast-response plant or demand-side activities are not likely to be economic, as they would not be able to react